-Things were going well, generally, but there was a lot of biting in the early weeks and at one point I contacted a pet behavioral-psychologist from one of the more affluent towns in the Twin Cities area.
+Filly was biting a lot in the early weeks and at one point I contacted a pet behavioral-psychologist from one of the more affluent towns in the Twin Cities area.
 Someone from her staff got right back to me with full pricing for the initial consultation and assurances that this was a behavioral issue that could be dealt with.
 The assistant also mentioned the possible use of medication.
-But I was on guard, knowing the over-medication craze that is sweeping America and figured we would ride the biting out and use a variety of methods found on the internet.
-We also enrolled her in a puppy class.
+I was on guard and figured we could ride the biting ourselves.

-We let her roam a bit and this may have led to her first visit to the emergency room at the St Paul Campus of the U.
+We let her roam a bit and this led to her to a visit to the emergency room at the St Paul Campus of UMN.

-“Something’s stuck in her throat,” I said to the skeptical admission clerk as my puppy bounced around.
-I filled HIPPA forms out and made sure my wife was listed in case results needed to be shared (it’s a privacy thing).
-Luckily, her vitals were normal.
-I was able to take her home and monitor her there.
+“Something’s stuck in her throat,” I said to the skeptical admission clerk as she bounced around in the waiting room behind me.
+I filled HIPPA forms out and made sure my wife was listed a contact in case her results needed to be shared with someone other than myself.
+In less than ten minutes, I was able to take her home and monitor her there.
 Within an hour, I helped her dislodge whatever it was by turning her upside.

-She is entering her teenage years now and showing signs of teenage behavior: Tuning me out when called, willfulness and making some bad choices in her eating habits: She’s developed a taste for rabbit poo nuggets that have been frozen by the Minnesota winter.
+She is entering her teenage period now and showing signs of teenage behavior: Tuning me out when called, willfulness and making some bad choices in her eating habits.
+She’s developed a taste for rabbit poo nuggets that have been frozen by the Minnesota winter.

-Despite this gross behavior, I still feel she is entitled to be treated to human comforts like the couch, television, fireplace, warm clothing and lots of company whenever possible.
-The internet is filled with posts on the dangers of humanizing your dog – and it’s something I didn’t expect to engage in, but I do it every day.
+Despite this gross behavior, I still feel she is entitled to continue to be treated to human comforts like the couch, YouTube videos, the fireplace, warm clothing and lots of company whenever possible.